5/3/1272 06:00 The Royal Palace of Arghentia, Eoisle

 Deirdre slaps her daughter.
 Hard.
 Tselenah screams.
 “I did what I had to!” the Queen shouts.
 “You were about to sell my country out from under me, and I had very few options!
 Would you rather I killed you and sent your bumbling cockstand to the temple to offer gratitude?
 You got out with a bruise on your forehead and some bad dreams!
 Well, that’s a pretty damned optimal outcome considering how you went in!”

 “We’re going to have to reconstitute the entire navy…” Tselenah shouts back.

-“Which we would have had to do anyway!”
+“Which we’d have had to do anyway!”
 Deirdre barks back.
 “You can’t redeploy prisoners.
-I went to the House of Lords the day you left and requested an emergency recruitment of seamen, and I’ve contacted every foundry in here and in Amburos to gather the resources.
-I’ve got officer recruitment posters being printed in Ambrosian and Penamhrikan!
+I went to the House of Lords the day you left and requested emergency recruitment of seamen, and I’ve contacted every foundry in here and in Amburos to gather the resources.
+I’ve got officer recruitment posters at the print shop in Ambrosian and Penamhrikan!
 But I’m the fucking Queen, and you’re the Queen trainee, starting today!”

 Tselenah holds her cheek, looking at the floor.
 “I can’t do this, Mom,” she says.
 “You were right.
 Tania’s tougher, smarter, and more ruthless than me.
 I can’t lie to our people…”

 “I didn’t prosecute.
-I sent Talon’s men to capture her, so I could quietly execute her, and save the country from a being ruled by a psychotic monster,” Tselenah says.
+I sent Talon’s men to capture her, so I could quietly execute her, and save the country from the rule of a psychotic monster,” Tselenah says.
 “Because they won’t need a second one after you.”